eiskaltdcpp/eiskaltdcpp/windows/Readme.aspell.txt

    https://sourceforge.net/projects/eiskaltdcpp/files/Other/aspell.zip

-2) Unpack archive "aspell.zip" and put "aspell" directory into "resources" subdirectory of main directory where "eiskaltdcpp-qt.exe" program is stored.
+2) Unpack archive "aspell.zip" and put "aspell" directory into "resources" subdirectory of main directory where "EiskaltDC++.exe" program is stored.

    For example "aspell" directory may be here:
    * C:\Program Files\EiskaltDC++\resources\aspell\